- Where you can study

 Compulsory courses

 This course introduces students to the field of Development Studies and to some of the Big Issues facing people living in the Global South or ‘developing’ countries.
 We talk about the Big Ideas that influence the approaches taken to try and solve these issues and we illustrate these with case-studies from many parts of the world.
-Key Big Issues include climate change, Food Security and Hunger and Migration/Refugees.
+The key Big Issues we focus on in this course are Food Security and Hunger and Migration/Refugees.

 This interdisciplinary course investigates contemporary global development.
 This course will explain different approaches to development and will explore a choice of topical themes that highlight problems and some of the strategies involved in addressing global concerns.